29 May - 2 June 2015

 Limited space, Performance begins at 7:30 pm

 Daydreaming with Swimmer's Ear is a screening and live performance installation.
-The installation features 6 experimental films that a tracked by meditative sound-scapes composed by Will Gilreath.
+The installation features 6 experimental films that are tracked by meditative sound-scapes composed by Will Gilreath.
 The momentary departure from the canvas allows Watts to create open-ended films that provide insight into his studio practice and a early interests in motion photography.